LA’s 1st organic edible landscaping firm

 If Daniel were a vegetable, he would be a Cherokee Tomato.

-If Daniel was a vegetable, he’d be an eggplant.
+If Whit were a vegetable, she would be an asparagus shoot.

-If Sheena were a vegetable, she’d be a bok choi.
+If Sheena were a vegetable, she’d be a Swiss Chard.